310mc/https-310mc.github.io-tl/source/_posts/climax/prologue.md

 {% bubble Kanata smile3 %}
 chiaki won’t cry.

-fufu, how about we call souma over and have our own [farewell party] for the [marine bio club]?
+fufu, how about we call souma over and have our own [farewell party] for the [marine life club]?

 i would like to [hand] the [fish tanks] over to souma’s care, as well.
 {% endbubble %}